Enter-tainer/typstyle/docs/pages/features/code.typ

 === Combinable Arguments

-typstyle applies special formatting when the *last* argument is "combinable" - meaning it can naturally flow as a single unit with the function call.
-Combinable expressions include:
+typstyle uses a compact layout when the last argument is *combinable* and certain conditions are met:

+*Compact Layout Conditions:*
+- No comments or intentional line breaks in arguments
+- Last argument is combinable (see types below)
+- Initial arguments can be flattened on one line
+- No blocky expressions in initial arguments
+- Same structured data type (array/dictionary) doesn't appear in earlier arguments

+*Combinable Expression Types:*
 - *Blocky expressions*: code blocks, conditionals, loops, context expressions, closures
 - *Structured data*: arrays, dictionaries
 - *Nested calls*: function calls, parenthesized expressions
 - *Content blocks*: markup content in square brackets

-When the last argument is combinable, typstyle tries to use a *compact layout*: initial arguments are placed on the first line, while the last combinable argument spans multiple lines without extra indentation (ignoring normal flavor detection).
+When conditions are met, initial arguments are placed on the first line while the last combinable argument spans multiple lines without extra indentation.

-However, when compact layout isn't possible (e.g., initial arguments can't be flattened due to comments or intentional line breaks), typstyle falls back to an *expanded layout*.

 ```typst
 #f(   if true {    let x = 3  })